49ers' Reuben Foster charged in assault against girlfriend - Philly

 SAN JOSE, Calif.
-(AP) - San Francisco 49ers linebacker Reuben Foster has been charged with felony domestic violence after being accused of attacking his girlfriend, authorities said.
+(AP) - San Francisco 49ers linebacker Reuben Foster has been charged with felony domestic violence after being accused of dragging his girlfriend and punching her in the head, leaving her with a ruptured eardrum, authorities said.

-The Santa Clara County District Attorney said Foster was charged Thursday and is scheduled to be arraigned later in the day in San Jose.
+The Santa Clara County District Attorney charged Foster on Thursday, when he was also arraigned in San Jose.
+A judge ordered him not to have any contact with his girlfriend.

+Foster was accompanied to court by 49ers teammate Richard Sherman.
+He did not enter a plea and was released after posting $75,000 bail.

+He declined to answer media questions outside court, the San Francisco Chronicle reported.

-Prosecutors said the 24-year-old Foster attacked his girlfriend in February at their Los Gatos home, leaving her bruised and with a ruptured ear drum.
+Prosecutors said the 24-year-old Foster attacked his girlfriend in February at their Los Gatos home, leaving her bruised and with an injured eardrum.

 The 28-year-old woman told responding officers that Foster dragged her by her hair, physically threw her out of the house, and punched her in the head eight to 10 times.